 One suggestion is by learning how to communicate effectively with each member of the family.
 Age-appropriate conversations with the children about money can go a long way in alleviating resentment that may form.
-The same concept applies to the remarried couple; by simply having an open dialogue about fairness among the children is important.
+The same concept applies to the remarried couple; by simply having an open dialogue about fairness among the children is essential.
 Finding out what fairness means to the children is a good starting point.
 Subsequently, by engaging in fairness-based scenarios with the children and then discussing them, will help to encourage and broaden their sense of fairness as they continue to develop over the years.

-There will be many times when you and your spouse will be faced with financial challenges therefore, it is wise to agree and set reasonable expectations with each other and with your children.
+There will be many times when you and your spouse will be faced with financial challenges, therefore, it is wise to agree and set reasonable expectations with each other and with your children.

 Expectations differ from family to family, yet there are two preferences that families tend to use:

-One family could practice the exclusionary preference, which implies that the remarried couple are only concerned with how they treat the children when they are present in their home.
+Birthday party, happy children celebrating, balloons and presents around One family could practice the exclusionary preference, which implies that the remarried couple are only concerned with how they treat the children when they are present in their home.
 If the couple prefers this direction, they are excluding the fact that the children may receive more gifts or activities from other parents that live outside the home.
 For example, those who practice exclusionary preference are likely to just buy presents equally, “Johnny” gets two video games and “Jane” gets two video games from the remarried couple.